 Another important advantage of the electric drive is its particularly high energy efficiency of up to 90 percent.
 An average modern passenger car internal combustion engine achieves efficiencies of around 30 percent.
 Moreover, purely electric vehicles do not require a gearbox – due to the constantly high torque.
 This saves weight, costs and installation space.

 Plug-in hybrids (PHEV) combine a combustion engine and electric drive and thus combine the strengths of both drives.
 A combustion engine is on board for long-distance journeys.
 Shorter distances can be covered emission-free with the help of an electric motor.
 The electric motor receives its energy from a battery that can be charged via a plug.
 As a rule, PHEV uses significantly smaller batteries than BEV.
 At present, for example, ranges of around 50 kilometers are common.
 Future plug-in hybrids will have significantly higher electrical ranges.

 In addition to BEV, plug-in hybrids are an integral part of the drive strategy for many manufacturers.
 The vehicles already enable electric and thus locally emission-free driving in the city.
 At the same time, they are attractive for customers because the combustion engine, which is also available, means that there is no need to be afraid of range.
 The international manufacturers are strong at PHEV.
-The best-selling plug-in hybrid 2019 in Germany was also an imported car.
+With over 102,000 registrations in 2021, they have a market share of 36 per cent.